score-spec/docs/content/en/docs/examples/nodejs-postgres.md

 ---
 title: "NodeJS and PostgreSQL"
 linkTitle: "NodeJS and PostgreSQL"
-description: "How to deploy a NodeJS containerized application using a PostgreSQL database with score-compose and score-k8s"
+description: "How to deploy a NodeJS containerized application using a PostgreSQL database with `score-compose` and `score-k8s`"
 weight: 3
 ---